Armed Police Force

-The Armed Police Force, Nepal is a paramilitary land force tasked with counter-insurgency operations in Nepal.
+The Nepali Armed Police Force (APF) is a Paramilitary land force tasked with counter-insurgency and border security operations in Nepal.
 It functions as a semi-military wing, and occupies a sort of dual role as both military and law enforcement.
 Service is voluntary and the minimum age for enlistment is 18 years.
-Initially founded with a roster of 15,000 police and military personnel, the Armed Police Force is projected to have a corps of 77,117 at the close of 2015.
+Initially founded with a roster of 15,000 police and military personnel, the Armed Police Force was projected to have a corps of 77,117 at it's peak.
+In 2025, Inspector General, APF Raju Aryal claimed the number of sanctioned officers to be above 37,000 and urged to increase it to 60,000 in future inorder to meet all requirements after increase in border outposts and changing political environment.

 In February 1996, the ideologically Maoist Communist Party of Nepal operating as the United People's Front of Nepal initiated what was then dubbed the "People's War".
 Ensuing armed resistance and criminal activity escalating from the conflict motivated King Gyanendra to consider amassing an independent police force.
 Subsequently, the Armed Police Force was founded on 24 October 2001.
-Late Krishna Mohan Shrestha of the Nepal Police (then serving as Additional Inspector General of Police) was its first Chief.
+Krishna Mohan Shrestha of the Nepal Police (then serving as Additional Inspector General of Police) was its first chief.

 The current command and control organization of Nepal's army is outlined along the protocol of the 1990 Constitution and its interim constitution.
-Its standing Inspector General is the Chief of Armed Police Forces, equivalent in rank to a three star Lieutenant General of the Nepal Army.
+Its standing Inspector General is the Chief of Armed Police Force, equivalent in rank to a three-star Lieutenant General of the Nepal Army.

 The fundamental ethos of the Armed Police Force (APF) is Peace, Security, Commitment.

 History

 The Armed Police Force, Nepal was founded in 2001 to help Nepal's army and civil police force counter a growing Maoist insurgency in Nepal.
 It was fundamentally a paramilitary organization and mostly engaged in counterinsurgency operations.
 In August 2003, five constables of the Armed Police Force were killed in a military operation in the Ramechapp District of Nepal which killed 39 Maoist rebels.
-In January 2003, the head of the Armed Police Force Inspector General Krishna Mohan Shrestha was shot and killed by Maoist insurgents while taking his morning walk, alongside his bodyguard and wife who were also killed.
+In January 2003, the head of the Armed Police Force Inspector General Krishna Mohan Shrestha was shot and killed by Maoist insurgents while taking his morning walk alongside his bodyguard and wife, who were also killed.